jpulgarin/django-tokenapi/README.md

 Usage
 -----

-You can obtain a token for a specific user by sending a POST request t
+You can obtain a token for a specific user by sending a POST request with a username and token parameter.
+Using curl, the request would look like:

+    curl -d "username=jpulgarin&password=GGGGGG" http://www.yourdomain.com/token/new.json

+If the request is successful, you will receive a JSON response like so:

+    {"success": true, "token": "2uy-420a8efff7f882afc20d", "user": 1}

 Acknowledgements
 ----------------